AlyceBrady/ramp/installation/Application_Ini.md

       For example, you might have a "smart" production database and a "smart_dev" development database, with sections such as the following in your application.ini file:
-        [production]
+        [smart_production]
         ; ...
 Many properties defined here, including resources.db.params.username = smartuser
         resources.db.params.password = "a_real_passwd"
         resources.db.params.dbname = smart
-        [development: production]
+        [development: smart_production]
         resources.db.params.dbname = smart_dev
         ; ...
 A few other redefined properties go here ...
-      In this example, the section named "production" contains several properties, including the database name ("...dbname = smart") and the username and password that Ramp/Smart uses to access the database.
-The "development" section specifies that it inherits properties from the "production" section ("[development: production]"), but it also redefines some properties such as the database name ("...dbname = smart_dev").
-It does not redefine the username and password, establishing that the same username and password are use to access the development database as the production database.
+      In this example, the section named "smart_production" contains several properties, including the database name ("...dbname = smart") and the username and password that Ramp/Smart uses to access the database.
+The "development" section specifies that it inherits properties from the "smart_production" section ("[development: smart_production]"), but it also redefines some properties such as the database name ("...dbname = smart_dev").
+It does not redefine the username and password, establishing that the same username and password are used to access the development database as the production database.

 2b.
 Setting Up Databases, Ramp/Smart User Accounts, and Authorization: